Get insider access

 • AmpliFi Alien:

 The AmpliFi Alien is a consumer tri-band Wi-Fi 6 router from Ubiquiti, a company primarily dealing in commercial-grade wireless equipment.
 It delivers the best range of any standalone router we've tested, and its design lets you easily add more access points to create a mesh network.
-That said, the ASUS RT-AX86U Pro offers better wired connectivity and features for the price.
+That said, the ASUS RT-AX86U Pro offers better wired connectivity and features for its price.

 See our review